 Can’t go too far wrong with Hemingway!

 The Lord of the Rings by J.R.R.
 Tolkien

-War and Peace by Tolstoy
+War and Peace by Leo Tolstoy

-Madame Bovary by Flaubert
+Madame Bovary by Gustave Flaubert

-Influential literary critic James Woods has written “Flaubert established, for good or ill, what most readers think of as modern realist narration, and his influence is almost too familiar to be visible.”
-Give it a look!
+Influential literary critic James Wood has written “Flaubert established, for good or ill, what most readers think of as modern realist narration, and his influence is almost too familiar to be visible.”